-If you’re just learning python programming, you don’t really need a powerful PC to run it.
-But remember that having a strong PC will help you get the job done sooner rather than later when building large projects.
+If you’re just learning the python programming, you don’t really need a powerful PC to run it.
+But remember that having a strong PC will help you get the job done sooner rather than later when building python projects.

 It is therefore impossible to give a simple answer that fits all, as powerful PCs are better, but low-end PCs are also capable of running Python as long as they meet its minimum requirements.